fieryhenry/tbcml/help.md

 The upgrade unit icons are low quality because that's the quality BCU uses.

-WARNING: Some animations may cause the game to crash when entering a stage, getting knockbacked, etc. I have no idea why this happens because it doesn't happen every time.
+WARNING: Some animations may cause the game to crash when entering a stage, getting knockbacked, etc. I have no idea why this happens and it doesn't happen every time.

 Once finished, the tool will display where the modified files are, and you can move on to the next step.

 ### How to create a mod

 Once you have your game files you can use the `Mod Management -> Create mod from game files` to create a new mod.
-Then input the required information and select your custom files (The tool displayed where they are located when you created them).
+Then input the required information and select your custom files (The tool displayed where they were located when you created them).
 Alternatively, if you already have a mod, you can add files to it (it will overwrite duplicate files) with the `Mod Management -> Add game files to mod` option.

 ### Load mods into game